serato/invoice-queue-php/README.md

 # Get complete invoice data that conforms to JSON schema
 $data = $invoice->getData();

-# Use `Invoice::setData` to populate model with data (the data will be validated against the JSON schema)
+# Use `Invoice::setData` to populate model with data (the data will be
+# validated against the JSON schema)
 $invoice = new Invoice;
 $invoice->setData($data);

-# `Invoice::setData` can optionally take a `Serato\InvoiceQueue\InvoiceValidator` instance
+# `Invoice::setData` can optionally take a `Serato\InvoiceQueue\InvoiceValidator`
-# This can provide better performance if creating multiple Invoice instances because is saves on the overhead
+# instance.
+This can provide better performance if creating multiple Invoice
-# of having to create multiple InvoiceValidator instances.
+# instances because is saves on the overhead of having to create multiple
+# InvoiceValidator instances.
 $validator = new Serato\InvoiceQueue\InvoiceValidator;
 $invoice1 = new Invoice;
 $invoice1->setData($data1, $validator);